stimulus-components/stimulus-character-counter/README.md

 ## Extending Controller

-You can use inheritance to extend the functionality of any Stimulus components.
+You can use inheritance to extend the functionality of any Stimulus component:

 ```js
 import CharacterCounter from "stimulus-character-counter"